diamondpkg/old-website/docs/package.json.md

 Where almost all diamond-related fields are under.

 ### main
 The main field is a module ID that is the primary entry point to your program.
-That is, if your package is named foo, and a user installs it, and then does `@import "~foo"`, then your main module's exports object will be imported.
+That is, if your package is named foo, and a user installs it, and then does `@import "~foo"`, then your main file will be imported.

 This should be a module ID relative to the root of your package folder.